 Acute and chronic back pain symptoms depend on the location of your spinal damage, but can include the following:

 - Lower back pain – Disc damage in the lumbar region of the spine can affect nerves that control sensation in the legs, buttocks and feet.
 You may experience pain that shoots down one leg, called sciatica, due to pressure on the sciatic nerve in the lower back.

 - Thoracic back pain – Patients may feel pain in the area of the rib cage because the middle vertebrae attach directly to the ribs.
 Numbness or tingling may occur.
 In severe cases, patients experience spinal deformities.

-- Upper back pain – The cervical region of the spine encompasses the upper back and neck.
-Damage to a cervical vertebra will result in pain, tingling, or loss of feeling in the neck, shoulders, arms, and hands.
+- Upper back pain – The cervical region of the spine encompasses the upper neck and back.
+Damage to a cervical vertebra can result in pain, tingling or loss of feeling in the neck, shoulders, arms and hands.
 Since these vertebrae link the spine to the head, problems with head-neck coordination can occur.

-If a thorough examination prompts your physician to diagnose you with acute or chronic back pain, let the experts at Laser Spine Institute (LSI) introduce you to our minimally-invasive, endoscopic procedures that have helped tens of thousands of people rediscover a life without pain.
-Contact us today for a free review of your MRI or CT scan to determine if our revolutionary outpatient procedures can help you.
+If a thorough examination prompts your physician to diagnose you with acute or chronic back pain, let the experts at Laser Spine Institute introduce you to our minimally invasive procedures that have helped tens of thousands of people find relief from neck and back pain.
+Contact us today for a free review of your MRI or CT scan to determine if one of our outpatient procedures can help you.